OSITO326/dotfiles/os/linux/.config/polybar/README.md

 - If you create a new script do not forget to give it write permissions with the command **chmod +x file.sh** so that it works correctly together with the module.
 - once the module and the script have been created, all you have to do is add the module in the bar you want, both in **[bar/main]** or **[bar/secondary]**.
 Check [this subsection](https://github.com/OSITO326/dotfiles/tree/main/os/linux/.config/polybar#addremove-modules)

+> **Note**

+To create other modules you want you can see the modules that are inside the **user_modules.ini** file and guide you with the modules since I did not find information about creating custom modules, I was guided with the ones that had and partly with the documentation of [polybar](https://github.com/polybar/polybar/wiki).